VHP4Safety/glossary/glossary.md

 ## DEVELOPMENT VERSION

 This glossary is under development.
+For example, many definitions do not meet the community standards yet [1].

 To make new entry queries, please create an issue [here](https://github.com/VHP4Safety/glossary/issues/new/choose) using the [issue template](https://github.com/VHP4Safety/glossary/blob/main/.github/ISSUE_TEMPLATE/ontology-term-request.md).